When are employees eligible to make a flexible working request? | Moorepay

 She called for employers to offer flexible working arrangements in employment contracts and advertise the available types of such flexibility in vacancy notices; and for connected purposes.

-• During the pandemic, things have changed and there has been a 6% increase in the workforce who work from home, but there is a myth that during coronavirus everyone had flexible working and everyone worked from home.
+• During the pandemic, things have changed and there has been a 6% increase in the workforce who work from home, despite the myth that during pandemic, nearly everyone had flexible working and was able to work from home.

 • The truth is that people who were on higher incomes and earning more were able to work from home and work flexibly, but that was not the case for everyone.
 People on low incomes either did not have the flexibility at work or had to retain working from home and could not change their working lifestyle at all.